GeoffAWaddington/CSI30Wiki/CSI-Changelog.md

 ```

 ## New Action: ToggleFXOffline
 Use ToggleFXOffline to change the FX status to "offline" in Reaper.
 Offline FX is similar to Bypass, but it removes the plugin from memory and additional processing.
-In the below example, it's assigned to Shift+Mute.
+In the below example, it's assigned to Shift+Mute. **Note:** This one CSI action is both an action AND a display.
+Notice the Shift+DisplayLower| line!
 ```
 Zone "SelectedTrackFXMenu"
         DisplayUpper|         FXMenuNameDisplay
         DisplayLower|         FXBypassedDisplay
+        Shift+DisplayLower|   ToggleFXOffline
         Rotary|               NoAction
         RotaryPush|           GoFXSlot
         Mute|                 ToggleFXBypass